gridcoin/Gridcoin-master/README.md

 Gridcoin:
 Algorithm: scrypt
 Re-target: 3.5 days - with 2.5 min block targets
 Block reward: 5-150, 5 if you mine with a miner like cgminer without Boinc running on the machine, 6-150 if you mine with boinc running, you receive a calculated subsidy based on boinc utilization.

-Total coins: 84 million (like litecoin)
+Total coins: Est.: 168 million - 300 million (the former with GPU miners, the latter with GPU miners + CPU miners)

 License